 The most sensitive area to development is the settlement edge, at the interface between developed and rural environments.
-Any development at the settlement edge should be of a lesser density than the rest of the settlement area in order to achieve a soft and graduated transition in to the rural landscape.
+Any development at the settlement edge should reflect densities for new development set out in the Local Plan in order to achieve a soft and graduated transition in to the rural landscape.